Natasha Olby

 Publications

-- Relationship between hearing, cognitive function, and quality of life in aging companion dogs , JOURNAL OF VETERINARY INTERNAL MEDICINE (2022)
+- Phenotypic and genetic aspects of hereditary ataxia in dogs , JOURNAL OF VETERINARY INTERNAL MEDICINE (2023)

 Groups